Utkarshshukla4/autonomous-cyber-incident-response-bot/README.md

 ##  Overview

-This bot automates the cyber incident response process — from detection to containment — using Python and predefined playbooks.
-It mimics enterprise SOC automation behavior for training or simulation.
+The Autonomous Cyber Incident Response Bot is an intelligent cybersecurity automation system designed to detect, analyze, and respond to potential cyber threats in real time.
+It acts like a digital security analyst — continuously monitoring system activities, identifying anomalies, and executing response actions automatically.
+Using machine learning, rule-based detection, and automated scripts, this bot minimizes response time during cyber incidents and reduces the workload on human security teams.y

 ##  Features

 - Cross-platform support (Linux & Windows)
-- Real-time monitoring using file watching or Windows Event Log queries
+- Real-time threat monitoring using file watching or Windows Event Log queries
 - Configurable thresholds and time windows for detection
 - Simulates IP blocking on detection
+- Alert Reporting
+- Detects anomalies based on behavioral patterns.
+-
 ##  Architecture

 [Network / System Event]